Mini Pumpkin Cake Donuts

 Anyway, I just had to share these mini pumpkin cake donuts with you.
-I made these for the kids' playdate recently and they were gone in an instant.
-I should have made two batches but I didn't think one batch would be less for 8 kids.
-Well, there were three flavors, cinnamon sugar, pink candy melts, and dark chocolate.
+I made these for the kids’ playdate recently, and they were gone in an instant.
+I should have made two batches, but I didn’t think one batch would be enough for 8 kids.
+Well, there were three flavors: cinnamon sugar, pink candy melts, and dark chocolate.
 So everyone had to taste every flavor.

 Ingredients and substitutes

-- All-purpose flour - yes, regular plain flour is all you need for these cupcakes.
-Do not use any self-raising as those contain more leavening.
+- All-purpose flour – yes, regular plain flour is all you need for these cupcakes.
+Do not use any self-raising flour as it contains more leavening.

 - Oil – I like the light and airy texture the oil gives these donuts.

-- Sugar - I prefer to use white so I can keep the color of the pumpkin puree in the cupcakes.
-Brown does take nice but add a caramel taste as well as color to them.
+- Sugar – I prefer to use white so I can keep the color of the pumpkin puree in the cupcakes.
+Brown does take nicely, but adds a caramel taste as well as color to them.

 - Vanilla Extract – always use a good quality vanilla extract or vanilla bean paste